 The driver for this project is safety.
 The protection on this circuit will be replaced and uprated as well as the cable sealing ends and a section of cabling.
 This project is necessary due to the fault level exceeding the short circuit rating of the cable under certain conditions.
-Completion date: Summer 2020.
+The estimated completion of this project has been delayed due to the availability of outages.